dortania/Getting-Started-With-ACPI/Manual/compile.md

 path/to/iasl path/to/DSDT.aml
 ```

-If compiled .aml file is provided, a decompiled .dsl file will be given and vice versa.
+* If compiled .aml file is provided, a decompiled .dsl file will be given and vice versa.

-See [General Troubleshooting](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/troubleshooting/troubleshooting) if you have dumping/compiling errors